INTERSTELLAR RODEO PRE-SALE RETURNS WHILE QUANTITIES LAST.

 • Noise makers/laser pointers/etc.

 • feather headdresses

 Can I bring my own beer?

 You are not allowed to bring in alcoholic beverages — our license allows only the consumption of beverages we are serving.
-We will have beer, wine, scotch, coolers, and margaritas, and they can be enjoyed anywhere in the Amphitheatre.
+We will have beer, wine, cider, and margaritas, and they can be enjoyed anywhere in the Amphitheatre.
 Empty, refillable containers are allowed…if there is a question about the content of the container, we will have to empty it out before admission (you can re-fill water once inside the gates).
 No coolers or glass containers are permitted.

 What about food?

 You are permitted to bring food.
 Please note, however, we will have plenty of food vendors on site serving a variety of delicious items.

 I like to dance.
 Is there a dancing section?